-Sunday, February 7th is the biggest single day of the year in sports: No, I’m not talking about the Fresno Kennel Club Annual Dog Show taking place this coming Sunday – although granted, that is a very big sporting event.
-No, I’m talking about the Super Bowl between the Carolina Panthers and the Denver Bronocos.
+Sunday, February 3rd is the biggest single day of the year in sports: No, I’m not talking about the Fresno Kennel Club Annual Dog Show taking place this coming Sunday – although granted, that is a very big sporting event.
+No, I’m talking about the Super Bowl between the New England Patriots and the Los Angeles Rams.
 I believe it’s Super Bowl MCLXXXXVIIIVX, but I could be off by a couple of V’s.

 This week I am donning my wife’s BBQ apron to share my secrets to throwing a winning Super Bowl party.
 A Super Bowl party is a great opportunity for men to bond with their buddies over the world’s greatest spectator sport (after female mud wrestling) and for the ladies to bond with other wives in the kitchen while checking on the status of our Meat Lovers’ pizza and replenishing our salsa dip – I noticed it’s getting a bit low, honey.